stingliang/dev-kits/README.md

 **components**

-The dev utility package includes the following components:
+The development utility kits includes the following components:

 - `logger`